ioer-dresden/carto-lab-docker/docs/jupytergis.md

 # JupyterGIS

-Carto-Lab Docker includes JupyterGIS in its server environment (`jupyter_env`), as of version v1.1.0.
+Carto-Lab Docker includes the base JupyterGIS in its server environment (`jupyter_env`) as of version v1.1.0.
 This allows creating and opening JupyterGIS projects.
-Because Carto-Lab separates the JupyterLab interface (`jupyter_env`) from execution kernels (`worker_env`):
+Because Carto-Lab separates the JupyterLab interface (`jupyter_env`) from execution kernels (`worker_env`), note the following

 - The GIS editor, QGIS compatibility, and collaborative map visualizer are fully active in the browser because they run inside `jupyter_env`
 - If you want to use the jupytergis Python API inside a Jupyter Notebook (e.g. programmatically building maps via Python code), you will need to add `jupytergis` to your working environment as well.
 Currently, jupytergis is not made available by default in the `worker_env`.

+Furthermore, take a look at the [`:qgis` flavor of Carto-Lab](qgis.md), which explains how to extend the base image with full QGIS support, including the juyptergis-qgis bridge.

 ## How to use